transcriptionpro/wuc-new/_altcoins/qtum.md

 <h2 id="spend">Where To Spend Qtum?</h2>

 <p>The Crowd Sale will last for 30 days.
 It starts March 16th 2017 at 12PM GMT, and ends April 15th 2017 12PM GMT.</p>
+{% include page-toc.html %}

-There will be 100 million total coins, 51% of the tokens available for sale to the public.
-The other 49% is broken down as per the Economy Whitepaper, found at https://qtum.org/whitepaper
+<p>There will be 100 million total coins, 51% of the tokens available for sale to the public.
+The other 49% is broken down as per the Economy Whitepaper, found at https://qtum.org/whitepaper</p>

 <h2 id="mining">What Is Qtum Mining?</h2>